mithraskuipers/mithraskuipers/README.md

 Currently, I work in R&D on a state-of-the-art commercial AI and computer vision solution to improve recruitment processes.
 Specifically, psychophysiological biometrics to help recruiters make better pre-selection of candidates based on soft skills.

-When I'm not working or studying, I work out or read filosophy.
+When I'm not working or studying, I read filosophy or hit the gym :godmode:

 <a href="mailto:mithraskuipers@gmail.com"><img align=center src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>